 - PEX-b is manufactured using the Silane method

 - PEX-c is manufactured using the E-beam (electron beam) or radiation method

 Uponor manufactures PEX-a tubing.
 The PEX tubing industry considers PEX-a superior because the crosslinking is done during the manufacturing process when polyethylene is in it amorphic state (above the crystalline melting point).
-Because of this, the degree of crosslinking reaches around 85% (higher than PEX-b or PEX-c), resulting in a more uniform, more flexible product with no weak links in the molecular chain.
+Because of this, the degree of crosslinking reaches around 85% (higher than PEX-b or PEX-c), resulting in a more uniform, and more flexible product with no weak links in the molecular chain.

 - 200°F (93.3°C) at 80 psi

 - 120°F (48.9°C) at 130 psi (½" piping only)

 - 73.4°F (23°C) at 160 psi

 In accordance with ASTM F876 Standard Specification for Cross-linked Polyethylene (PEX) Piping, the excessive temperature and pressure capability for Uponor AquaPEX® is 210°F (99°C) at 150 psi.

 Uponor PEX tubing conforms to the following listings.
 Be sure to visit the listing agency’s website for complete details.